marcbachmann/http-condition/README.md

 # http-condition

 Support conditions for http requests based on a simple dsl.
-This is an attempt on simplifying some configurations/middlewares in a frontend app.
+This is an attempt on simplifying some configurations/middlewares in a node server.

 ```js
 const httpCondition = require('http-condition')